jgphilpott/polyplot/docs/api/README.md

 ]
 ```

 **All collection routes have four optional arguments that you can add; query, filter, sort and limit.** Some routes also have additional special arguments such as the level of detail that can be specified on map data for example.
 If special arguments are available it will be mentioned in the [collection specific documentation](https://github.com/jgphilpott/polyplot/blob/master/docs/api/README.md#routes).
-When no arguments are provided (as in the example above) the defaults are used, each collection's defaults will also be mentioned in it's own documentation.
-Let's look at each of these arguments and see how it applies to our airports example.
+When no arguments are provided (as in the example above) the defaults are used, each collection's defaults will also be mentioned in it's own documentation. **Let's look at each of these arguments and see how it applies to our airports example.**

 ### Query

-...
+Collection queries work the same as [document queries](https://github.com/jgphilpott/polyplot/tree/master/docs/api#query) except that the database will return all documents that match the query rather than just the first one that it finds.

 ### Filter

-...
+Collection filters work the same as [document filters](https://github.com/jgphilpott/polyplot/tree/master/docs/api#filter), the database will apply the filter to all documents that it finds.

 ### Sort